 Butler called his friend Al Carlson (who helped Annie Clarke craft St. Vincent in his parents basement, record and mix artists such as Onheaotrix Point Never, Wild Nothing, Ariel Pink, and Butler’s own Quilt) and booked time at Greenpoint’s classic Gary’s Electric Studio which Carlson calls home, and together they began crafting Cotillon’s sophomore effort, ” The Afternoons ” over the span of the summer.
 “The Afternoons” also features Jon Nellen (Ginla) on drums and synthesizer and guest piano from John Andrews (Quilt, Woods).

-The Afternoons by Cotillon will be released as a collaborative effort between Modern Sky Entertainment (Beijing, China) and Burger Records in the Spring of 2017.
+The Afternoons by Cotillon was released as a collaborative effort between Modern Sky Entertainment (Beijing, China) and Burger Records on April, 20 2017.